Orenmc/BIUproj/README.md

 ================

-Javascript jQuery plugin that allows you to draw a flow chart. and use it to create IVR Builder.
+Javascript jQuery plugin that allows you to draw a flow chart.
+Use it to create IVR Builder.

 Description
 -----------